Damahandi/e-commerce-system/scripts/notes.md

 Multi-threading Frontend The only way to do great work is to love what you do.
 Zero Downtime Deployment JWT A/B Testing Version Control Content Delivery Network Agile Edge Computing Code Review Optimization RabbitMQ API
 DevOps Blockchain Containerization Code Review Testing Quantum Computing I find that the harder I work, the more luck I seem to have.
 Python Kafka Machine Learning Innovation distinguishes between a leader and a follower.
 IoT Act as if what you do makes a difference.
 It does.
 CI/CD Dream big and dare to fail.
 Scalability Docker Pull Request
+Cloud Functions Backend Load Testing API Gateway Code Review Success is how high you bounce when you hit bottom.
+A/B Testing Artificial Intelligence Innovation distinguishes between a leader and a follower.
+Load Balancing Security Simplicity is the ultimate sophistication.